 NB!
-All saints Day is a bank holiday, and that’s why some places might be closed or work shorter on this day.
+All saints Day (November 1st) and Day of the Souls (2nd of November) are bank holidays in Lithuania, and that’s why some places might be closed or work shorter on these days.

 The late autumn might seem as the worst time to come to Vilnius.
 It’s getting colder every day and the rain just won’t stop.
 Most of summer attractions have been closed and Christmas season hasn’t started yet.
 So what could save your trip to Lithuania?
 Maybe joining traditional Lithuanian celebrations and learning about centuries old local traditions?
 If you read the title of this post, you probably already guessed what we are talking about.